dada994a/deepwiki_autoredirect/README.md

 3. Enable **Developer Mode**.
 4. Click **Load unpacked extension**, and select the downloaded folder.

-> **Note**: Some browsers or Chrome settings may block drag & drop installation.
-> If this happens, please install using Developer Mode.

 ## Post-Installation Setup (Important!)

 Due to Chrome extension specifications, shortcut keys are not set immediately after installation.